Seoul, 17th April 2017

 She never mention Zen or meditation, but her message can be clearly seen in her attitude towards tea.
 I enjoy her implicit teaching way much better than those of many self-made tea masters declaring their beliefs out loud.

 Master Chae Won-Hwa travels to Mount Jirisan every Spring to produce Panyaro green tea.
 Her tea plantations is in the national park, up on the Buddhist mountain.
 I was lucky to meet her in Seoul; in a few days the new harvest starts; later here than in China, due to the colder weather.

 Master Chae Won-Hwa explains the how she produces tea on Mount Jirisan.

 We drink one cup after the other.
 She brews the tea shortly, for a light taste.
 But, from time to time, let the leaves steeping longer for a bitter taste with a jasmine aftertaste.
 Panyaro tea is reckon to contain six tastes: salt, sweet, sour, bitter, tart and peppery.
 I believe having experience them all today, in varying proportions.
 It's a new taste for my tasting buds that I instinctively associate with traditional Chinese yellow tea.

-Portrait under the calligraphy 茶道無門 "The way of tea knows no door."
+The calligraphy above us reads: 茶道無門 "The way of tea knows no door."

 Written by Gabriele